awsdocs/amazon-transcribe-developer-guide/doc_source/job-queueing.md

 print(status)
 ```

 You can view the progress of a queued job via the AWS Management Console or by submitting a [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_GetTranscriptionJob.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_GetTranscriptionJob.html) request\.
 When a job is queued, the `Status` is `QUEUED`\.
-The status changes to `IN_PROGRESS` once your job starts processing, then changes to either `COMPLETED` or `FAILED` when processing is finished\.
+The status changes to `IN_PROGRESS` once your job starts processing, then changes to `COMPLETED` or `FAILED` when processing is finished\.